qinbatista/PythonServer/documentation/FunctionModule/18_family_家族模块.md

 * 99: already in a family
 * 98: invalid family
-* 97: request could not be sent to mailbox
+* 97: mail could not be sent